NomicFoundation/ethereum-hackathon-setup-checker/README.md

 ## How do you use it?

-To make sure your development environment is ready, you need to follow copy and paste these commands in a terminal.
+To make sure your development environment is ready, you need to copy and paste these commands in a terminal.

 ```bash
 git clone https://github.com/alcuadrado/ethereum-hackathon-setup-check.git